Sandi Licking, Client Solutions Training Manager

 Copies that are paid for by the hotel and either delivered to the guests’ rooms or available for pick up in the hotel’s lobby.

-You can review the full list of U.S. newspaper circulation terms and definitions in our support center.
+You can review the full list of news media circulation terms and definitions in our support center.